-The Reach Standards are still the only nationally recognised standards promoting and supporting the development of genuine, personal Supported for LIVING!
+Sally is the co-author of the co-produced Reach Standards AND the new FREE Practical Guide to the Reach Standards launched in October 2019.
+See https://paradigm-uk.org/what-we-do/reach-support-for-living/.
+The Reach Standards are still the only nationally recognised standards promoting and supporting the development of genuine, personal support for living.

 Jo works alongside Sally on a wide range of projects at Paradigm, from The REACH Standards to The Gr8 Support Movement.
 She has worked to support people to be part of NICE’s guideline committees, co-run The Be Free Festival, and designed and co-delivered training programmes.
 Outside Paradigm, Jo is also an End of Life Doula.
 She also supports Professor Irene Tuffrey-Wijne to run a group for people with a learning disability to talk about death and loss.
 Jo has been a Gig Buddy for the organisation Stay Up Late for over 5 years.